Thread: Switch for Dazor bench lamps?

 - Jan 2002

 Re: Switch for Dazor bench lamps?
-(RE: Willie X)
+(By: Willie X)

 Pictures, numbers from the switch etc... might help.

 I also see your light offered cheap, probably cheaper than a switch on Craigslist..... and maybe eBay has some.